 Promotion/CTA: If you’re offering an eBook or a sale, or if you have a class coming up, include a call-to-action (CTA) it in your email signature!
-Add a link to your product or a call-to-action encouraging customers and clients to donate, sign up, read, explore, purchase or visit.
-Make your CTA visually appealing—a banner or a photo that links to the sign-up, download or product you’re discussing.
+Add a link to your product or call-to-action encouraging customers and clients to donate, sign up, read, explore, purchase, or visit.
+Make your CTA visually appealing—a banner or a photo that links to the sign-up, download, or product you’re discussing.

 Marketing company HubSpot provides several examples of great email marketing signatures that can be seen here.

 As you can see, simplicity is important, especially for those reading from their smartphones who don’t want to scroll through layers of text.
 Each includes a call to action, eye-catching visuals, and contact information.